Travel may be one of the greatest gifts you can give Mom or Dad.

 9. Choose a Senior Friendly Tour or Cruise

 There are thousands of tour and cruise possibilities.
 Tours and cruises offer a unique service, in that they are totally planned, operated and staffed to deliver the promised program and destination discovery.
 Several tours operators, including Accessible Journeys and Flying Wheels, specialize in "accessible lifestyle vacations," which cater to those with special needs and disabilities.

 If your parent is flying solo to visit other family, schedule a telephone conference with your relatives to go over the caregiving support your elder needs.
-Advise of your approach in assisting Mom or Dad, so that they do not assume to take the domineering and dictating role.
+Advise of your approach in assisting Mom or Dad, so that there is a seemless transition of care.
 Advise of your parent's favorite foods and activities so that they can try to be accommodating during the visit, making it all the more "like home" for Mom or Dad.
 And, importantly, advise of the medical and medication regimen that must be followed.
 Also make sure that they have all important legal documents with them should an emergency arise (for example, if you are listed as their agent for the Advance Directive, be certain this information is with them should something happen).

 On the day of travel, arrive at the airport or other transportation two hours early, to visit with your parent without pressure, share a meal or snack, review the travel plan and itinerary and, importantly, to use the wheelchair-capable restroom shortly before heading to the gate.
 The latter should reduce the need for your parent to access the small restroom during travel.

 Travel with Mom or Dad.
 You may find it to be one of the best experiences of your life.
 Yes, you continue to be a caregiver, but your travel and destination will probably prove to be an escape, a freedom because of the new setting, environment and opportunity.